microsoft/WhatTheHack/033-OSSDatabaseMigration/Student/Resources/HelmCharts/README.md

 -- List databases
 SHOW DATABASES;

--- Create wth database
+--Create wth database
 CREATE DATABASE wth;

 -- Create a user Contosoapp that would own the application data for migration

 CREATE USER if not exists 'contosoapp'   identified by 'OCPHack8' ;

-GRANT SUPER on *.* to contosoapp identified by 'OCPHack8'; -- may not be needed
+GRANT SUPER on *.* to conotosoapp identified by 'OCPHack8'; -- may not be needed

 GRANT ALL PRIVILEGES ON wth.* to contosoapp ;

--- Show tables in wth database - should be empty now
+-- Show tables in wth database

-USE wth ;

 SHOW TABLES;